Sign up (with export icon)

 Copy link

 An example CKEditor AI configuration is presented below.
-You can learn more about specific configurations such as UI type, AI Chat, or AI Quick Actions in the later sections of this guide.
+You can learn more about specific configurations such as UI types and positioning or Track Changes dependency in the later sections of this guide.

 To learn more about toolbar configuration, refer to the toolbar configuration guide.

-// Simplified integration of Users needed for TrackChanges.
+// Simplified integration of the Users plugin needed for TrackChanges integration.

 class UsersIntegration extends Plugin {